 Add remaining beef broth, tomatoes, Worcestershire sauce, paprika, thyme, bay leaf, and seared beef.

-4 cups low-sodium or unsalted beef broth, more as needed, 1 can (15 oz.) diced tomatoes, undrained, 1 tablespoon Worcestershire sauce, 1 teaspoon paprika, ½ teaspoon dried thyme leaves, 1 bay leaf
+4 cups low-sodium or unsalted beef broth, 1 can (15 ounces) diced tomatoes, undrained, 1 tablespoon Worcestershire sauce, 1 teaspoon paprika, ½ teaspoon dried thyme leaves, 1 bay leaf

 Bring to a simmer over medium-high heat and then reduce heat to medium-low or low.
 Cover and simmer for 60 minutes.